alexstanbury/chartist-plugin-axistitle/README.md

   // How much to offset the title by.
   // Please note, x and y offset values for axisY are flipped due to the rotation of the axisY title by 90 degrees.
-  // Therefore changing the x value moves up and down the graph, while y value moves left and right.
+  // Therefore changing the x value moves up/down the chart, while changing y moves left/right.
   offset: {x:0, y:0},

   // Defines the anchoring of the title text.
 Possible values are 'start', 'end' and 'middle'.